invaders-xx/ai-workflows/_ai_workflows_tutorials/README.md

-# AI Tutorials by AI Swiss
+# AI Tutorials by DV-Conseil

 Welcome to our collection of professional-grade AI tutorials!
 These materials come from Brain2Brain.Lab sessions, where we transform complex AI concepts into practical, actionable knowledge.